crismali/js_objects_gem/readme.md

 js_obj.delete :tired
 js_obj.tired                    # => nil
 ```
 ## Frequently Asked Questions (aka FAQ)
 ### Why would anyone want this?
 * If they really liked Javascript objects but had to write Ruby.
 * If they hate brackets and would rather just call methods on their objects
 * If they hate classical inheritance and prefer prototypal inheritance.
 * If they wanted really badass OpenStructs with prototypal inheritance.
+### Why not make this out of OpenStruct instead of Hash?
+Then it wouldn't work in Ruby 1.9.3.
+OpenStructs only got the cool new ```#[]``` syntax in Ruby 2.0.
+Also, OpenStructs are pretty bare methodwise while Hashes already have a ton of methods.
+That is, I'd rather wrap those methods with super than write a bunch new methods for OpenStruct.
+Granted, I haven't actually wrapped a lot of those methods yet, but I probably will at some point.